- HIV and AIDS are not the same thing.

 How is HIV spread?

 HIV is found in and can be passed from an infected person to another person through blood, semen, vaginal fluid, and breast milk.
 People can most easily be exposed to HIV by having anal, vaginal, and/or in some cases oral sex without using a condom or by using a condom incorrectly.
 This is especially possible when 1 partner has an open sore or irritation (like the kinds we can get from sexually transmitted infections like herpes or syphilis) or through small tears in the vagina and anus from vaginal or anal intercourse.
-Infected mothers can pass the HIV virus to their babies, during birth and also during breastfeeding.
+Mothers living with HIV can pass the virus to their babies, during birth and also during breastfeeding.
 HIV is also spread when sharing needles or injection drug equipment with an infected person.

 HIV can only be spread through intimate contact with one or more of the fluids discussed above.